 Until the mid-1950s, road traffic between Christchurch and Dunedin shared the bridge across the Waitaki River at Glenavy with trains.
-When the bridge was closed to allow a train to cross, up to 200 cars might queue for half an hour or more.
-A new road bridge was opened in 1956, and the procession of sightseers stretched for 1.5 kilometres.
+When the bridge was closed to allow a train to cross, up to 200 cars might have to queue for half an hour or more.
+When a new road bridge was opened in 1956, the procession of sightseers stretched for 1.5 kilometres.

 South Canterbury’s isolation was ended by construction of a main trunk railway between Christchurch and Dunedin.
-It was completed in 1878, linking Timaru to both cities, and to Temuka and Waitaki North (Glenavy) along the way.
+Completed in 1878, it linked Timaru to both cities, and to Temuka and Waitaki North (Glenavy) along the way.

 South Canterbury had only two significant branch lines.
 The line from Washdyke reached Pleasant Point in 1875 and was opened to Eversley, beyond Fairlie, in 1884.
 The ‘Fairlie Flyer’ passenger train became part of South Canterbury folklore.

 The line from Studholme Junction to Waimate opened in 1877.
 It was extended to Waihao Downs in 1883.
-In 1881, the branch line in North Otago to Kurow was extended across the Waitaki River to Hakataramea, but the proposed line up the Hakataramea Valley was never built.
+In 1881, the branch line in North Otago to Kurow was extended across the Waitaki River to Hakataramea.
+A proposed line up the Hakataramea Valley was never built.
 The last of South Canterbury’s branch railway lines closed in the 1960s.

 Timaru’s Richard Pearse Airport at Levels is named after a South Canterbury aviation pioneer.
-Pearse (1877–1953) was experimenting with powered flight on his Waitohi farm in 1903, when America’s Wright brothers succeeded in flying.
-It has been claimed that Pearse achieved controlled powered flight before them, but most accept that his achievements, while impressive, were more modest.
+Pearse (1877–1953) was experimenting with powered flight on his Waitohi farm in 1903, the year America’s Wright brothers succeeded in flying.
+It has been claimed that Pearse achieved controlled powered flight before they did, but most accept that his achievements, while impressive, were more modest.
 A monument to Pearse – a replica of his flying machine – was built at Waitohi in 1979.

 Better transport links in the 1860s and 1870s fostered the growth of the inland towns.
 Geraldine, Temuka and Waimate began life as sawmilling settlements, and Fairlie as a railway terminus.